About the Collective Resilience Plan

 None of this was new money.
 It doesn’t make sense to take money from ongoing work to build functioning health systems, to provide emergency support to stop the coronavirus.
 We must do both.
 New Zealand can do more.

 Aid is officially called ‘Overseas Development Assistance’.
 It is the money provided by governments like New Zealand with the “promotion of the economic development and welfare of developing countries as its main objective”.
 To count as ‘aid’ the funding must be either given as a grant, or if a loan, have a specific concessional element to it. (https://one.oecd.org/document/DCD/DAC/STAT(2018)9/FINAL/en/pdf, p.
 17)

 The Development Assistance Committee (DAC) of the Organisation for Economic Cooperation and Development (OECD) monitors members’ aid expenditure.
 Members, such as New Zealand, have to report to the DAC on their aid expenditure.

 Every four to five years the DAC also conducts a peer review of members Aid Programmes.
 New Zealand’s last review was in late 2015.
 The next review will be in 2021

 We are currently providing 0.3% of GNI in overseas aid.
 New Zealand allocates its aid budget in three-year blocks.
 From 2018 to 2021 New Zealand’s aid allocation is $2.2 billion dollars.
-This year, aid is about $870 million, which is less than one dollar for every one hundred dollars our government spends.
+In 2020/2021, aid is about $870 million, which is less than one dollar for every one hundred dollars our government spends.